Summer Funding is processed in one of two ways, either as (1) internship funding or as (2) fellowships, according to definitions set forth by the IRS.

 Tax Treatment of Internship Funding Awards

 Salary payment for your summer funding is subject to applicable federal, state, and local income taxes and FICA.
 Taxes are withheld from payments generally at the rate of 15-20%, and could be more or less depending on the filing of one's taxes, as well as one's international student status.

 The most efficient way for you to be paid is by direct deposit into your bank account.
 If you have ever been an employee of the college, you will be paid by direct deposit according to the information in your Payroll record.
 Be sure to update your record if you have had a bank change.
 If you have never been employed by the college, we encourage you to arrange to be paid by direct deposit by completing the Direct Deposit Form [pdf].
-If you prefer to be paid by check, you MUST provide us with the address where you would like to have your checks mailed.
+If you prefer to be paid by check, you must provide us with the address where you would like to have your checks mailed.

-To set up direct deposit OR to if you have had a bank change, complete a Direct Deposit Authorization form and submit to Mary Ellen Gardner, Accounts Payable Coordinator, Controller's Office, email@example.com / phone (610) 526-5258 / fax (610) 526-7870.
+To set up direct deposit or to if you have had a bank change, complete a Direct Deposit Authorization form and submit to Mary Ellen Gardner, Accounts Payable Coordinator, Controller's Office, firstname.lastname@example.org, phone (610) 526-5258, fax (610) 526-7870.

 In most cases of Fellowship awards, you will receive your summer funding in a total of 3 payments.
 2 equal payments and a final payment upon receipt of your Final Report.